loukylor/VRC-Mods/README.md

 ## Credits
  - [Ben](https://github.com/BenjaminZehowlt) as I referenced his code a lot to implement Xref Scanning
  - [knah](https://github.com/knah) as he helped me a ton with Async stuff

+# VRChatUtilities
+A mod that adds compatibility to MelonLoader 0.3.0 mods to MelonLoader 0.4.0+.

+End users *should* install this mod, however they need not worry about its features as only modders will be affected by it.